Originally published on: Dec 17, 2012 And updated on December 17, 2019

 Of course pet ownership is not for everyone, but if the individual is a pet owner, and a discussion develops about the topic, it offers me insight about the person.
 Pet ownership allows for psycho-social benefits accruing within an individual from the one-to-one type interactions with their pets.

 Pet ownership can also influence broader social interactions and perceptions, experiences of sense of community (you recognize the dog going for a walk in your hood!), and social capital at the neighborhood level.
 (Ever been to a dog park?
 Or even to the pet store that allows pets!
 You’ll know what I’m referring to!)
 In addition, a pet owner’s sense of health and well-being often emerges as a valuable and positive feature of daily living.

 This is SamiJo, the Love of My Life!

-Okay: At one point in my life, just a few years back I had 3 cats (Felix, SamiJo and Alaska), a dog (Bella), a guinea pig (Peggy), and a fish (Bluebee).
+Okay: At one point in my life, just a few years back I had 3 cats (Felix, SamiJo and Alaska*), a dog (Bella*), a guinea pig (Peggy), and a fish (Bluebee).
 Oh, and a hedge hog (Sandslash).
 My beloved rabbit, (a mini rex named Patches) died last week.

 Patches was a grateful rabbit

 Patches had plush, velvet like fur and a happy personality.
 He was a mini rex, a small rabbit, weighing 3-4 pounds.
 A mini rex is known as “The Velveteen Rabbit”.
 Patches liked to lunge out of his wooden hut when his cage door was opened.
-Some people (like my husband) got a little frightened of this burst out thinking they were in danger!
+Some people (like my husband) got a little frightened of this burst out, thinking they were in danger!
 But I saw his behavior as a great show of energy!
 I also loved his happy hops!

 Patches always was thankful when he was fed (and especially when he received a treat!) with a little snorty sound.
 I had noticed he was getting very thin, however he still was eating.
 And then one morning, he was not lunging out of his hut, and he was very still, yet he was breathing.
 I checked on him several more times.

 Later in the afternoon he did lunge out, although it was a very unusual lunge.
 He bonked off his litter box and landed on his side.
-I started to pet him……continuing to stroke his very soft fur….until he died.
+I started to pet him…continuing to stroke his very soft fur…until he died.
 And the whole time this was happening, my daughter was also experiencing this loss.
 She, in fact, took on the responsibility (age 15 at the time) to plan a service and bury him.

 Think about pets you’ve known and understand why I find it important to ask about pet ownership.
-Have you ever gone to a dog park and learned dogs’ names, but never asked the owners for theirs?
-And observed their behaviors (both dogs and owners) to compile evidence about your theory of dog parks!?!
+Back to the dog park experiences, you learn the dogs’ names, but never ask the owners for theirs, right!?
+How about the observations of the behaviors (both dogs and the owners) you arrive at to compile evidence about your theory of dog parks!?!

 In a previous post on April 2nd 2012, I blogged about another question I ask about the person’s nutritional intake and habits.
 Want to Heal that Injury?
 Focus on Your Nutrition!
 Healthy nutritional intake is just as important for your body as it is for your pets.
 Please feed everyone well!

 Let me know if you have questions about how I perform a vocational assessment.
-You can also click over to the right under documents for download to see a sample vocational assessment and evaluation report.
+You can also click over under documents for download to see a sample vocational assessment and evaluation report.